We use cookies to help us improve and protect our services. By continuing to use the site, you agree to our Privacy and Cookies Policy

 A hard credit check is when a lender does a full credit history review on you.
 This is based on information pulled directly from your credit report and it's the most accurate method of determining your creditworthiness.

-Your credit profile will determine how much interest you will pay as well as the terms of the loan, credit card, or other credit product you apply for.
+An example of a hard credit search is when a bank does a full credit assessment when you apply for a mortgage or when you have been approved for a loan.
+Your credit profile can affect how much interest you will pay as well as the terms of the loan, credit card, or other credit product you apply for.

 How does a credit check work?

 Credit checks are a bit like a safety inspection.
 The lender will pull your information from one or more of the three credit reference agencies: TransUnion, Equifax, and Experian.
+Keep in mind that each credit reporting agency has its own way of reporting and collecting information and you will have a different credit score for each.

 Does a credit check affect your credit score?